Stop Fearing Food Allergies!

 Food Allergy Testing Doctor in New Orleans

-Dr. Reena Mehta is a board-certified food allergy doctor in New Orleans that can help you and your children overcome food allergies.
+Dr. Reena Mehta is a board-certified food allergy doctor in New Orleans that can help with food allergy testing allowing you and your children to overcome food allergies.

 “I’m the parent of a son with multiple food allergies.
 When our son was first diagnosed, my wife and I consulted with multiple nationally know allergists.
 We were frustrated with the care we received and our lack of progress.
 We were then referred to Dr. Mehta who has been a godsend…Since our son has been seeing Dr. Mehta, he’s overcome several of his food allergies.
 There really is nothing like being able to eat out at restaurants with your child after packing all of his meals for a year.“